cespare/misc/proposal4899/proposal.md

 When package testing prints file:lineno, it walks up the stack, skipping helper functions, and chooses the first entry in a non-helper function.

-We also propose to add `Helper()` to the `TB` interface.
+We also propose to add `Helper()` to the `testing.TB` interface.

 ## Rationale

 ### Alternative 1: allow the user to specify how many stack frames to skip

-Some other suggested fixes for this issue involve giving the user control over the number of stack frames to skip.
+An alternative fix is to give the user control over the number of stack frames to skip.
 This is similar to what package log already
 provides: